I-am-PUID-0/DUMB_docs/docs/deployment/docker.md

 ## 📁 Define the Directory Structure

-!!! note
-    If you already have a directory structure you'd like to use, then you can skip this step.
+!!! note "If you already have a directory structure you'd like to use, then you can skip this step."

 1. Create a directory for docker in your user directory and change directories to docker.
 ```bash